devnull-cz/c-prog-lang/modules/array-intro.md

 short array[] = { 1, 2, 3 };
 ```

-Note that if you need your array to contain only the elements in the
+Note that if you need your array to contain only the elements from the
-initialization, omitting the array size is the way to go to avoid errors as in
+initializer, omitting the array size is the way to go to avoid errors as in
 changing the initializer while forgetting to update the array size.

 - the `sizeof` operator on array always gets **the array size in bytes**.
 It
-  will **not** get size of the array in elements.
+  will **not** get the array size in elements.

   	- to get the number of elements in an array, you must divide the array
 	  size in bytes by the size of its element.
-Always use `0`, see below
+Always use `0` subscript,
-	  on why.
+	  see below on why.

 ```C
 int a[5];